imhojang/Moon/_posts/2019-07-01-lecture-review-wk4-1.md

 logNumber(undefined); // 'Getting number..', 666
 ```

-default parameters are passed into the function only if the argument passed is undefined.
+default parameters are passed into the function only if the argument passed in is undefined.

 ## String interpolation (template literals)